aitos-io/BoAT-X-Framework/docs/en-us/BoAT_System_Requirements_en.md

 1. Support dynamic memory allocation / free.
 2. Support mutual exclusion (mutex) protection mechanism.
 3. Supports thread suspension for a specified duration (optional).
-If not, BoAT does not support timeout or polling functions, and other functions are not affected.
+BoAT cannot support "timeout" or "polling" functions without support of "thread suspension" function, while other funtioncs have no such dependency.
-4. According to priority from high to low, at least one of the following random number generators is supported: <br>
+4. From the candidate random number generators list, select to support at least one type in the order of priority: <br>
    (1) TRNG, true random number generator (requires hardware support) <br>
    (2) CSPRNG, a cryptographically secure pseudo-random number generator.
 For Linux, this capability can be provided by the OpenSSL library <br>
    (3) PRNG, a (non-cryptographically secure) pseudo-random number generator <br>